St John's College, Oxford

 St John's College is a constituent college of the University of Oxford.
 Founded as a men's college in 1555, it has been coeducational since 1979.
 Its founder, Sir Thomas White, intended to provide a source of educated Roman Catholic clerics to support the Counter-Reformation under Queen Mary.

-St John's is the wealthiest college in Oxford, with assets worth over of £790 million as of 2022, largely due to nineteenth-century suburban development of land in the city of Oxford of which it is the ground landlord.
-It is the third wealthiest college in Oxbridge, after the Cambridge colleges of Trinity and St John's.
+St John's is the wealthiest college in Oxford, with assets worth over £790 million as of 2022, largely due to nineteenth-century suburban development of land in the city of Oxford of which it is the ground landlord.

-The college occupies a site on St Giles' and has a student body of some 390 undergraduates and 250 postgraduates.
+The college occupies a site on St Giles' and in 2024 had a student body of 419 undergraduates and 244 postgraduates.
 There are over 100 academic staff, and a like number of other staff.
 In 2018 St John's topped the Norrington Table, the annual ranking of Oxford colleges' final results, and in 2021, St John's ranked second with a score of 79.8.